Carmel/Monterey Attractions & Things to Do

 Things to Do near Best Western PLUS Carmel Bay View Inn

 Monterey Bay Aquarium.
 The Monterey Bay Aquarium is a premier institution for marine science and exhibits pertaining exclusively to the Monterey Bay.
 The aquarium is home to more than 550 animal and plant species.
 The Out Bay Waters exhibit is the aquarium's largest.
 The million-gallon tank houses a variety of marine life including sea turtles, sharks and tuna.
-The Monterey Bay Aquarium is open daily, except December 25.
+The Monterey Bay Aquarium was recently voted as one of the world's best aquarium.
 Visit www.montereybayaquarium.org.

 Pebble Beach.
 Pebble Beach is the upscale beachfront community, that boasts the legendary and historic Lodge at Pebble Beach and Pebble Beach Golf Links golf course.
 Other Pebble Beach attractions include 17 Mile Drive, and The Links at Spanish Bay, Spyglass Hill Golf Course, and Poppy Hills Golf Course.
 Pebble Beach is the host site for such world-class events as the annual AT&T Pebble Beach National Pro-Am Golf Tournament,Pebble Beach Concours d'Elegance and the 2010 U.S. Open Golf Tournament.
 Visit www.pebblebeach.com.
 [Top]